Closed

 What expenses are eligible under Partners in Indigenous Energy Efficiency & Resilience - Energy Assessment Funding?

-Energy efficiency assessments for homes
+Energy efficiency retrofit incentives for residential homes.

 Who can I contact for more information about the Partners in Indigenous Energy Efficiency & Resilience - Energy Assessment Funding?